 CIELab: The standard CIE 1976 Lab color space.
-L is scaled to vary from 0 to 100; a and b are likewise scaled to (very roughly) -50 to 50.
-This space takes a parameter, $XYZ100_w$, which is the reference point, and may be specified either directly as a tristimulus value or as a string naming one of the well-known standard illuminants like "D65".
+L is scaled to vary from 0 to 100; a and b are likewise scaled to roughly the range -50 to 50.
+This space takes a parameter, $XYZ100_w$, which sets the reference white point, and may be specified either directly as a tristimulus value or as a string naming one of the well-known standard illuminants like "D65".